Construction Disputes: What Causes Them & How to Promote Early Resolution

 Because of the risks, high stakes, and the overall investment of resources and finances involved in a construction project, the potential exists for individuals in a position of management power to quickly adopt an approach of individual and/or company preservation, ignoring the basis of the contract agreement and its fair and reasoned administration and application.
 Once this occurs, it is often not recognized until it is too late to avoid conflict, and even then it is sometimes ignored where one or both of the parties have committed themselves to a particular position irrespective of what a reasonable interpretation of the contract may or may not be.

-Such instances can occur at any stage of the EPC process; however, they are probably most prevalent on site where conditions in terms of time and cost are at their most critical.
+Such instances can occur at any stage of the EPC process; however, they are probably most prevalent on-site where conditions in terms of time and cost are at their most critical.
 Senior management oversight and site reporting provide the potential to control and resolve such matters before they spiral out of control.
 However, for this approach to work, it involves timely, regular, effective, and honest reporting and communication.

 If caught early enough, the intervention of other uninvolved parties can provide an amicable resolution to such problems.
-Without such interface, a situation can quickly be created that fosters a non-cooperative atmosphere, negatively affecting everyone involved, and impact the success of the project.
+Without such an interface, a situation can quickly be created that fosters a non-cooperative atmosphere, negatively affecting everyone involved, and impacting the success of the project.
 This can happen with personalities between the contracting parties as well as internally within any one party.
 Simple, constant, and open communication can only help and not hinder, a concept that is all too often found lacking.

 4. POST PROJECT COMPLETION